 Take a few minutes the next time you go grocery shopping to explore what’s available.
 You can also try new preparation methods to switch things up a bit.
 Try blending fruit in a smoothie or roasting your vegetables.
 New ideas can really boost your daily intake of produce.

 Indole-3-carbinol (I-3-C) is found naturally in cruciferous vegetables and has been found to be beneficial for cervical health.
 Examples of cruciferous vegetables include cabbage, broccoli, cauliflower, and Brussels sprouts.

 It is easy to see that certain lifestyle changes can help to improve the health of your cervical cells.
-If HPV and cervical cancer are a concern for you, try incorporating some of the lifestyle tips we’ve provided in this article.
+If HPV is a concern for you, try incorporating some of the lifestyle tips we’ve provided in this article.
 And, of course, be sure to see your gynecologist for regular yearly exams.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.